jade211/Digital-Atlas/user_manual/user_manual.md

 - **Schools:** Details such as name, address, and eircode for local schools, colleges, and universities.
 - **Transportation:** Details are provided regarding train and bus stations, in addition to buses such as Dublin Bus and Bus Eireann.
 - **Local Crime:** Information about the types and rates of crimes that have been reported in a given area, including theft, vandalism, burglaries, and other criminal activity.
-- **Average House Price:** Details on the typical cost of homes in the neighborhood as well as the typical rental price.
+- **Average House Price:** Details on the typical cost of homes in the neighbourhood as well as the typical rental price.

 ## 6.3 Display of Information: